Perl Introduction to GrabzIt

-To get started, first of all create the GrabzItClient class.
-Pass your application key and application secret from your GrabzIt account to the constructor.
+To use the API you will first need to create an instance of the GrabzItClient class and pass your application key and application secret from your GrabzIt account to the constructor.

 #!/usr/bin/perl